 Because it can quickly render a dog paralyzed, with little or no movement capability.

-Coonhound syndrome (acute polyradiculoneuritis) can be a quickly acting and devastating immobilizer when dogs fall prey to this weird condition.
+Coonhound syndrome (acute polyradical neuritis) can be a quick acting and devastating Immobilizer when dogs fall prey to this weird condition.
 The name, “coonhound syndrome” was derived because it was once thought to be contracted through contact with raccoons which carried the disease.
-Opinions have varied whether such connection may have related to some contact with racoon saliva, or possibly areas or water tainted by racoon urine.
+Opinions have varied whether such connection may have related to some contact with raccoon saliva, or possibly areas or water tainted by raccoon urine.
 However, there have been cases where no contact with raccoons has been associated.
 When considering possible sources, the saliva possibility seems logical since many animals have oral bacteria that can be harmful to other beings.
 A cat-bite, for example, can create a horrible infection for a person quickly, and therefore should be attended to by a doctor right away.
-Whatever its origin, coonhound syndrome acts like an auto-immune disorder, resulting in an immune attack on the nerves near the base of the spinal cord.
+Whatever its origin, Coonhound Syndrome acts like an auto-immune disorder, resulting in an immune attack on the nerves near the base of the spinal cord.
 As a result of the immune attack, puzzling and frightening symptoms arise suddenly.

 What are the Symptoms?

 Symptoms of coonhound syndrome generally come on quickly over a period of one to seven days.
 The first symptom that may be noticed is that the dog’s bark seems to sound strange or different.
 This syndrome causes an increasing paralysis, and in some cases the paralysis begins with the dog’s vocal muscles, having an effect on the quality and tone of the dog’s bark.
 The primary symptoms associated with this disorder include weakness in the rear legs, which later spread to the front legs.
 The dog’s gait can become stiff, the muscles begin to atrophy, and sometimes the dog becomes very tender to the touch.